matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### onDocumentDragEnter
 This callback function is called when files are dragged into the document window.
+Used by the advanced user interface version to enlarge the dropZone.

 * Type: *function*
 * Arguments: